istio/istio.io/content/docs/concepts/security/index.md

 control in [Istio Mixer](/docs/concepts/policies-and-telemetry/) such that `photo-frontend` cannot access datastore.

-In this setup, Citadel can provide certificate/key management for all namespaces, isolate the microservice deployments and enforce different access control rules to the services.
+In this setup, Citadel can provide certificate and key management for all namespaces, isolate the microservice deployments and enforce different access control rules to the services.

 ## Authentication